Future Voice and Data Limited – Terms and Conditions of Business

 - the Supplier reasonably believes that the Customer or a third party is using the Services or Rented Equipment fraudulently.

-- Whilst the Services are suspended, the Customer will still be liable to pay all Charges due and any other reasonable costs or expenses the Supplier incurs as a result of such suspension and any subsequent reconnection of the Services.
+- Whilst the Services are suspended, the Customer will still be liable to pay all Charges due and any other reasonable costs or expenses the Supplier incurs as a result of such suspension and any subsequent reconnection of the Services, except when suspended through supplier fault.

 - Consequences of Termination